cta-observatory/ctapipe/docs/io/index.rst

 tables or pickle files)

-The `ctapipe.io.TableWriter` and `ctapipe.io.TableReader` base classes provide API to write/read Containers, for example to and from HDF5 tables using the `ctapipe.io.HDF5TableWriter` and `ctapipe.io.HDF5TableReader` classes.
+The `ctapipe.io.TableWriter` and `ctapipe.io.TableReader` base classes provide an interface to implement subclasses that write/read Containers to/from table-like data files.
+Currently the only implementation is for writing HDF5 tables via the `ctapipe.io.HDF5TableWriter`.
+The output that the `ctapipe.io.HDF5TableWriter` produces can be read either one-row-at-a-time using the `ctapipe.io.HDF5TableReader`, or more generically using the `pytables` or `pandas` packages (note however any tables that have array values in a column cannot be read into a `pandas.DataFrame`, since it only supports scalar values).

 Reference/API